ZahryAkram-13/WhiteBloodCell-CNN-Classifier/README.md

 ---

+## Directory and File Description

+- **src/**
+  Core source code of the project.

+  - **demostration.py**
+    Script used to demonstrate the usage of trained models (e.g., inference or example runs).

+  - **experiences.py**
+    Contains experimental pipelines, including training, evaluation, and comparison of different configurations.

+  - **models.py**
+    Defines the model architectures and related utilities.

+  - **plots.py**
+    Functions for generating visualizations such as training curves and evaluation plots.

+  - **metrics.txt**
+    Stores recorded evaluation metrics from experiments.

+- **model_saved/**
+  Stores saved model weights and checkpoints after training.

+- **zipped_data/**
+  Contains datasets compressed as ZIP files used for experiments.

+- **plot_saved/**
+  Stores generated result visualizations (e.g., confusion matrices) saved as image files.

+---

 ## Installation and Setup

 This project leverages AMD hardware acceleration via ROCm for GPU compute.
 It was developed and run on a system featuring an AMD Ryzen 7 6000 series CPU and an AMD Radeon RX 6650M XT GPU.
 The environment is configured with PyTorch and ROCm-compatible libraries to fully utilize this AMD hardware stack for model training and inference.